-The company, a non-profit organisation headed by expert boat builder Peter Matheson, offers local men and women an opportunity to learn one of the world’s oldest crafts.
+The company, a non-profit organisation, offers men and women the opportunity to learn one of the world’s oldest crafts at no cost.
+It is based in Rothesay Dock, Clydeside, Govan, Glasgow.

 It all started with Peter Matheson.

-Peter then travelled all over the world, to the Far East, China (which, he says, was scary under the Red Guards at that time), Japan, Australia, Indonesia, India, and also to South and North America.
-He mainly sailed on British ships and also worked on a deep sea trawler around the Faroe Islands and on Norwegian and Danish ships, ending up on a Norwegian cruise liner in the Caribbean, which docked in Miami, where he met his American wife, forty-six years ago.
+In the Merchant Navy Peter travelled all over the world, to the Far East, China (which, he says, was scary under the Red Guards at that time), Japan, Australia, Indonesia, India, and also to South and North America.
+He mainly sailed on British ships and also worked on a deep sea trawler around the Faroe Islands and on Norwegian and Danish ships.
+He ended up on a Norwegian cruise liner in the Caribbean, which docked in Miami, where he met his American wife, forty-six years ago.

 When they returned to Scotland, they started a small furniture-making business but then branched into repairing small vessels and then building new vessels for the local fishermen, eventually building trawlers and pleasure boats.